How to replace or cancel your whole life insurance policy

 It’s not as easy as you’d think, but it can be done.
 Here’s what you need to know.

 Unfortunately, as we all know, not all marriages last.
-And even those that do are often unhappy.
+And even those that do are sometimes unhappy.
 People stray.
 Their eyes wander.
 They wonder if they’d be happier with another partner.
 Er, insurer.

 And in those moments, you might find yourself wondering: How do I get out of this relationship?
 Well, we can’t recommend a good divorce lawyer, but we can answer your question about how to cancel a whole life insurance policy and help make sure you’re getting the best combination of price, service, and extras (like living benefits riders).

-To understand why it’s so difficult, why you might want to cancel or replace a whole life insurance policy in the first place, and what your options are, keep reading.
+So, can you cancel a life insurance policy?
+To better understand why you might want to cancel or replace a whole life insurance policy in the first place, and what your options are, keep reading.

 In this article: